GrzegorzDrozd/ExampleApplication/README.md

 ## Requirements
 This application was written on php 7.2.10.
 I did not test it on different version of php.
-Required extensions: curl, openssl, sockets
+Required extensions: curl, json, openssl, sockets